Virginia-iGEM/2018-wiki/app/content/Activation.md

 	<figcaption>Figure 7: Mean GFP Accumulation per Cell at 600 minutes (in μM of GFP)</figcaption>
 </figure>

 Figure 7 above is a table that details the total GFP expression for different combinations of AI-2 regulating genes on the Enhancement System (ES) plasmid.
 The color of each block reflects its value versus the control system (None,None).
-The simulation suggests that LuxS is the most beneficial to protein production, as it more than doubles the expression of the empty Enhancement System (None and None).
+The simulation suggests that **LuxS is the most beneficial to protein production**, as it more than doubles the expression of the empty Enhancement System (None and None).
 Combining LuxS and LsrK genes in the ES not only increases the rate of AI-2 production in the cytoplasm but increases the concentration of LsrK protein available to convert that AI-2 to AI2-P.

+A discrepancy between the model above and known experimental data is in the incorporation of LsrACDB.
+In Zargar et al (2016), incorporating LsrACDB improved overall induction levels of a system with pCT6 as its synthetic quorum response.
+What is consistent is that LsrK results in higher

 <figure>
 	<img src="images/Modeling/Activation14.png" alt="Activation">
 	<figcaption>Figure 8: Standard Deviation of Peak Activation Among Cells (in μM of AI2-P)</figcaption>
 </figure>

 Figure 8 above is a table that details the peak standard deviation of activation.
 As in other parts of this project, activation is operationalized in the concentration of AI2-P, so the units of each block are micromolar of AI2-P in the cell.
 A red color shift in a block indicates the standard deviation increase from control.
-Green color shift indicates a decrease. **YdgG significantly decreases activation variance whenever present**.
-However, **LuxS significantly increases variance of activation**.
-As predicted in a study by Zargar et al. (2016), the **inclusion of LsrK decreases variance compared to unmodified quorum sensing**, though not as much as by the inclusion of YdgG.
+Green color shift indicates a decrease. **YdgG significantly decreases activation variance whenever present.** However, **LuxS significantly increases variance of activation**.
+As predicted in a study by Zargar et al. (2016), **the inclusion of LsrK decreases variance compared to unmodified quorum sensing**, though not as much as by the inclusion of YdgG.

-Comparing the results from Figures 7 and 8, and balancing the costs of low expression and activation heterogeneity, the **model suggests that LuxS and YdgG are the most effective combination to be incorporated into the Enhancement System**.
+Comparing the results from Figures 7 and 8, and balancing the costs of low expression and activation heterogeneity, **the model suggests that LuxS and YdgG are the most effective combination to be incorporated into the Enhancement System**

 However, another important aspect of the Enhancement System is the population density at which activation occurs.
 Manipulating how cells respond to different concentrations of extracellular AI-2 affects how they will respond to growth and AI-2 accumulation.
 As shown in Results, modifying the Enhancement System results in a shift of the timing, and population density, of initial quorum activation.
 As a result, the following table enumerates the time of activation relative to unmodified sQS response.